 Trap music is a category of hip-hop and a music genre that originated in the Southern United States and is associated with southern hip-hop.

-It is typified by its aggressive lyrical content and sound, incorporating synthesisers, slow 808 beats, and heavy bass.
+Its aggressive lyrical content and sound typify it, incorporating synthesizers, slow 808 beats, and heavy bass.

 Since its introduction to mainstream culture in 2009, Trap has been written extensively on the Internet, and several artists have claimed to have invented the genre.

 It is a music genre in the US during the late 19th and early 20th centuries.
 It began as a fusion of African rhythms and European instruments but has evolved into a new genre.